ctkelley/MultiPrecisionArrays.jl/README.md

 ```
 It is no surprise that the factorization in single precision took roughly half as long as the one in double.
 In the double-single precision case, iterative refinement is a great
-expample of a time/storage tradeoff.
-You have to store a low precision copy of $A$, so the storage burden increases by 50\% and the factoriztion time is cut in half.
+example of a time/storage tradeoff.
+You have to store a low precision copy of $A$, so the storage burden increases by 50\% and the factorization time is cut in half.
 The advantages of IR increase as the dimension increases.
 IR is less impressive for smaller problems and can even be slower
 ```
 julia> N=30; A=I + Gmat(N);